ArrigoCoen/Faculty_schedule_simulation/Programs/R/README.md

-# Data extraction
+# R

-Here is explain how to extract the data from the Faculty of Sciences pages.
+Here are the R programs that are going to be published on the internet.